Who We Are:

 Kids' NEWSTIME—A sample of the American children's daily newspaper that could be, first published in the early 1990's and restarted on November 4, 1995, with some interruptions afterward!
 Kids, how many newspapers can you read a day? .......
 This is today's final edition:

 * Other earth news...
-The National Earthquake Information Center (Golden, Colorado) reports that the two highest-magnitude quakes recorded in the combined region of the European continent and Asia Minor, earlier today, were of magnitude 4.3 in Asia Minor (1.9 miles from Niksar, Tokat, Turkey) and 4.0 on the European continent (7.4 miles from Krujë, Durrës, Albania).
+The National Earthquake Information Center (Golden, Colorado) reports that the two highest-magnitude quakes recorded earlier today were of magnitude 5.0 in the South Sandwich Islands area of the Southern Hemisphere (1,757.2 miles from Punta Arenas, Region of Magallanes, Chile) and 4.9 in 2 different locations, including the Far East (88.2 miles from Kitaibaraki, Ibaraki, Japan).
 (With an atlas or a globe of the Earth, kids, find these places as quickly as you can.)